KavyaPrasanna/LinqPal/README.md

 # Stack used
 MEAN stack(MongoDB, ExpressJS, AngularJS, NodeJS)

-#Installation
+# Installation
 npm install

-#command to start app
+# Command to start app
 node index.js

+# About the App
 1. Open browser with URL http://localhost:8088/#!/welcome
 2. Choose Admin or External user option
 3. Choosing Admin takes to Login page.
 Use these credentials to login